Elude vs allude

-What does “elude” and “allude” mean?
+What do “elude” and “allude” mean?

 To elude is a verb that means to “evade or escape from (a danger, enemy, or pursuer), typically in a skillful or cunning way: he managed to elude his pursuers by escaping into an alley.”
-Elude is similar in meaning to avoid, escape from or evade.
+Elude is similar in meaning to avoid, escape from, or evade.

 Allude is also a verb, and means to ‘make an indirect reference: comments alluding to an earlier discussion.’
-In this way, when we allude, usually towards something, it’s similar to insinuate, hint at or imply.
+In this way, when we allude, usually towards something, it’s similar to insinuate, hint at, or imply.

 Sentence with ‘elude | Sentence with ‘allude’ |